 How do you use the 5×5 workout program to build strength and muscle?
-The volume of weight used during a workout determines how big and strong muscles grow.
+The volume of weight used during a workout determines how big and robust muscles grow.
 When you use the 5×5 work out the correct way, you get excellent results.
-Bodybuilders often perform rep (repetition) counts in the 8-12 range with moderate weights.
+Bodybuilders often perform rep (repetition) counts with moderate weights in the 8-12 range.

-Experts say the right amount of repetitions promote the most muscle growth.
+Experts say the right amount of repetitions promotes the most muscle growth.
 Strength athletes and powerlifters do heavyweights in the 1-4 rep range.
 Research shows that a repetition range of 1 – 4 reps promotes strength and density.
-If you want big strong muscles, which approach is best for you?
-Sometimes you can find the answer somewhere in between to choices.
+If you want big powerful muscles, which approach is best for you?
+Sometimes you can find the answer somewhere in between the two choices.